LordHypersonic/StringHasher_Plugin/README.md

 # StringHasher
- UE4 plugin to convert string to hash and read and write files from project directory
+ Plugin for Unreal engine 4.22 to convert string to hash (md5 and sha-1 for now) and read and write files from project directory